3beca/cep/README.md

 ## Event Processing Http API

+This API provides an http endpoint to ingest events into the cep system.

 ### Send an event

 To send an event palyoad just make an http post request to the event type url